Cancel anytime

 - Year: 2016

-- Strategic Rationale: Expanded natural gas operations into Arkansas, Oklahoma, Texas, and western Missouri.
+- Strategic Rationale: Expanded natural gas distribution operations into Arkansas, Oklahoma, and Texas, providing access to new markets and customer bases.

 Growth Trajectory and Initiatives

-Historical Growth: Black Hills Corporation has grown through acquisitions and organic expansion in its service territories.
+Historical Growth: Black Hills Corporation has achieved growth through acquisitions and organic expansion of its regulated utilities.

-Recent Initiatives: Recent strategic initiatives include investments in renewable energy projects and infrastructure modernization programs.
+Recent Initiatives: Recent initiatives include investments in renewable energy projects and grid modernization programs.

 Summary